 There are several spectacular viewpoints on Queen Anne Hill in Seattle.
-One of the best views is Kerry Park, which offers killer views of the city and Mt.
-Rainier.
+One of the best views is Kerry Park, which offers killer views of the city and Mount Rainier.
 Another awesome viewpoint is Marshall Park, which looks out at the Puget Sound and Olympic Mountains.
 Those spots are considered “must-see” in Seattle, and they make Parsons Garden easy to overlook (although they’re all clumped within walking distance of each other).

 Parsons Garden is a nice getaway from the hustle and bustle of city life, and it sounds like a hot spot for weddings in the summer.
 I’ve never attended a wedding there, but a simple Google search shows people describing a wedding at Parsons Garden as “magical and romantic” and “as simple and intimate as it gets.”